UC San Diego Hydrogen Blending Project

 Frequently Asked Questions

 Replacing fossil fuels with carbon-free fuels is a crucial step towards reaching the goal of carbon neutrality.
-UC San Diego and San Diego Gas & Electric (SDG&E) are collaborating on this project to demonstrate that hydrogen can be safely and effectively blended into the natural gas distribution system resulting in reduced consumption of fossil fuels and greenhouse gas emissions.
+UC San Diego and SDG&E are collaborating on this project to demonstrate that hydrogen can be safely and effectively blended into the natural gas distribution system resulting in reduced consumption of fossil fuels and greenhouse gas emissions.

-The project will assess the amount of hydrogen (up to a maximum of 20% by volume) that can be blended into the natural gas stream without any impact to typical equipment and materials found in California’s gas infrastructure.
+The project will assess the amount of hydrogen (up to a maximum of 20% by volume) that can be blended into the natural gas stream without any impact on typical equipment and materials found in California’s gas infrastructure.
 Detailed data will be collected by SDG&E regarding operational performance and impact on materials.
-The findings will be utilized to inform the California Public Utilities Commission (CPUC) and other stakeholders in the development of a systemwide hydrogen blending standard.

 Hydrogen (H2) is a carbon-free, gaseous energy carrier.
 Through the process of electrolysis (splitting water into hydrogen and oxygen) resulting hydrogen can be injected into the existing natural gas pipeline infrastructure, and the resulting gas blend can be used to generate heat and power with lower emissions than using natural gas alone.

-SDG&E will temporarily site hydrogen equipment on campus, including an electrolyzer to produce clean hydrogen from water, a gas blending skid, and a hydrogen storage tank.
+SDG&E will temporarily site hydrogen equipment on campus, including an electrolyzer to produce clean hydrogen from water and renewable energy, a gas blending skid, and a hydrogen buffer tank.

-The specifications for the planned equipment have undergone rigorous audit by SDG&E, ensuring they meet required national and international hydrogen safety and operational standards.*
+The specifications for the planned equipment have undergone rigorous audits by SDG&E, ensuring they meet required national and international hydrogen safety and operational standards.*

 Further, a safety assessment for all hydrogen equipment will be conducted by an external hydrogen safety consultant during the planning and design phase of the initiative.